chandan989/O.R.B.I.T.E.R./README.md

 **O.R.B.I.T.E.R. bridges these universes.**

-We provide enterprise-grade infrastructure to verifiably achieve orbit for external Web2 assets, starting with domain names, and represent them as liquid, tradable Digital Assets on Aptos.
+We provide enterprise-grade infrastructure to verifiably achieve orbit for external Web2 assets, starting with domain names, and represent them as liquid, tradable Aptos Objects on Aptos.
 Our mission is to unlock dormant value and create a professional trading environment in the Exosphere for next-generation orbital assets.

 ### Why Aptos?